spidersocks/unified-backend/content/en/faq/tuition_enquiry.md

 ---

+## Brush Up Classes

+Q: When and how much are the brush up classes?
+A: Brush up classes will be recommended by Directors as needed, and are billed at the regular course fee.
+Attendance at a brush up class is deducted from paid course credits.

+---

 ## Private Classes — pricing (Assistant Only)

 Q: How much is private tuition? / 1:1 fee? / Private math price? / One‑to‑one English fee?